yasinovski/mav2simulink/README.md

 Installation
 ============

+If you are on Windows 7 - 64 bits, precomipled binaries are supplied as well as the Visual Studio 2010 project files to compile the library easily.

 Mavlink headers are needed for the compilation of the block.
 A stripped-down version is included, however, if the latest messages wished to be used, a subgit is provided.
 If you want to use these latest headers you need to generate them.
 To do so, from the console:

     git submodule init